cscoderr/UIKit-MovieApp/README.md

 Movie app for iOS

 ## Overview
-The Movie app is an iOS application built using UIKit and Combine frameworks.
-It is designed to seamlessly display a wide range of movies by fetching data from the MovieDB API.
-Through the use of Combine, the app handles asynchronous data streams efficiently, ensuring smooth interaction with the API and dynamic updates to the UI.
-This combination of UIKit for the user interface and Combine for managing data flow creates a responsive and user-friendly experience for browsing and viewing movie information.
+The Movie app is an iOS application built using UIKit, Combine, and Core Data.
+It is designed to display a wide range of movies by fetching data from the MovieDB API.
+Using Combine, the app efficiently manages asynchronous data streams, ensuring smooth communication with the API and dynamic updates to the user interface.
+Core Data is integrated to allow users to save their favorite movies, providing a seamless experience for adding, storing, and managing favorite movies

 ### Screenshots